1 Samuel 5

 Notes

-The Ekronites' cry — "they have brought the ark of the God of Israel around to us to kill us!" — is the desperate protest of a city that has watched the plague move from Ashdod to Gath and now to their own gates.
-The word הֵסַ֧בּוּ ("they have brought around") implies a deliberate circuit — the other Philistines are passing the ark like a deadly package, and Ekron is the unwilling last recipient.
+The Ekronites' cry, "they have brought the ark of the God of Israel around to us to kill us!" is the protest of a city that has watched the plague move from Ashdod to Gath and now to its own gates.
+The word הֵסַ֧בּוּ ("they have brought around") implies a deliberate circuit: the other Philistines are passing the ark down the line, and Ekron is the unwilling final stop.

 The phrase "a deadly confusion" (מְהוּמַת מָוֶת) combines מְהוּמָה (panic, confusion, tumult) with מָוֶת (death).
-This is not ordinary fear but the existential terror that comes from encountering a power utterly beyond human control.
+This is more than ordinary fear; it is the terror of encountering a power beyond human control.
 The same word מְהוּמָה describes the panic God sends on Israel's enemies in holy war (Deuteronomy 7:23, Joshua 10:10, Judges 4:15).
-The Philistines, who thought they had captured Israel's god, are now experiencing the full force of divine warfare — directed at them.
+The Philistines, who thought they had captured Israel's god, are now experiencing divine warfare directed at them.

-The chapter's final line — "the outcry of the city went up to heaven" (וַ/תַּעַל שַׁוְעַת הָ/עִיר הַ/שָּׁמָיִם) — echoes the cry of Sodom reaching God's ears (Genesis 18:20-21) and the cry of Israel in Egypt (Exodus 2:23).
+The chapter's final line, "the outcry of the city went up to heaven" (וַ/תַּעַל שַׁוְעַת הָ/עִיר הַ/שָּׁמָיִם), echoes the cry of Sodom reaching God's ears (Genesis 18:20-21) and the cry of Israel in Egypt (Exodus 2:23).
 The Philistines are now in the position of the oppressed, and their cry reaches the God who caused their suffering.
-The verse closes the chapter with an image of total reversal: the captors have become the captives, the victors are the victims, and the cry of a pagan city ascends to the God of Israel.
+The verse closes the chapter with an image of reversal: the captors have become the captives, the victors the victims, and the cry of a pagan city rises to the God of Israel.

 Interpretations

-- The humiliation of Dagon has been read by some interpreters as a polemic against idolatry more broadly — demonstrating that all false gods are powerless before the true God.
-Others read the narrative more specifically as a vindication of God's honor after the apparent defeat in chapter 4: the God who allowed His ark to be captured is showing that He was never actually defeated.
-A third interpretive tradition, particularly prominent in Reformed theology, emphasizes the sovereignty theme: God allows evil (the ark's capture) as a means to a greater demonstration of His glory (the defeat of Dagon and the plagues on Philistia).
+- The humiliation of Dagon has been read by some interpreters as a broad polemic against idolatry, demonstrating that false gods are powerless before the true God.
+Others read the narrative more specifically as a vindication of God's honor after the apparent defeat in chapter 4: the God who allowed His ark to be captured shows that He was never defeated.
+A third interpretive tradition, particularly prominent in Reformed theology, emphasizes sovereignty: God allows evil (the ark's capture) as a means to a greater display of His glory (the defeat of Dagon and the plagues on Philistia).